Filing an I-601 Application for a Waiver in Your Immigration Case

 Simply claiming, "My family will face extreme hardship!" isn't going to get you a waiver.
 The classic case is where the U.S. citizen or permanent resident has special emotional or physical/medical needs.
 In addition, you will need to provide documentary evidence that supports your claim and your reasons for seeking a waiver.
 For example, gather:

 Most applicants must pay a fee when filing Form I-601.
-The amount was $1,050 in 2024.
-These fees change regularly, so check for the latest on the I-601 page of the USCIS website.
+That amount is $1,050 in 2026.
+These fees change regularly, so check for the latest on the USCIS fee schedule (G-1055).

 However, you will not owe this filing fee if you are a: